 First and foremost, a Golden Retriever should not play with children under 12 without adult supervision.
 How can an adult know if the play of the dog or child is inappropriate if they are not watching?
 Always supervise.

-When discussing aggressive dogs, the terms reactive, aggressive, and dangerous often get interchanged, but they are not the same.
+The terms reactive, aggressive, and dangerous often get interchanged when discussing aggressive dogs, but they are not the same.

 I wrote an article on whether a Golden Retriever is a dangerous dog.
 In it, I clarify what constitutes a reactive, aggressive, and dangerous dog.
 You can find that article here: Dangerous Dogs: Are Golden Retrievers One of Them?

 Of course, growling, baring its teeth, or a lip curl is a flashing neon red sign that the dog wants nothing to do with the child, and it’s communicating this in no uncertain terms.